-It is fair to say that this Business Plan is therefore different from previous iterations, but its importance is not diminished in any way.
-This LRF will only be successful in serving its communities if there is a shared vision, a shared understanding of risk and a willingness to work together to improve the quality of service to the communities of County Durham and Darlington.
+This Business Plan outlines the strategic aims and objectives of the LRF along with the business priorities and as we know the LRF will only be successful in serving its communities if there is a shared vision, a shared understanding of risk and a willingness to work together to improve the quality of service to the communities of County Durham and Darlington.

-This plan, and associated business priorities, ensure we are focussed on being as well prepared as possible to meet the risks facing our communities and developing the LRF to meet future requirements.
-The business priorities are not only guided by the current national threats and risks described above but also by the local community risk register so that the LRF is able to respond to the challenges it may face.
+This plan ensures we are focussed on being as well prepared as possible to meet the risks facing our communities and developing the LRF to meet future requirements.
+The business priorities are guided by the current national threats and the risks identified by the local community risk register along with considering the changing landscape to enable the LRF to respond effectively to the challenges it may face.

-Stuart Errington QFSM, Chief Fire Officer, County Durham and Darlington Fire & Rescue Service, Chair of the Local Resilience Forum
+Steve Helps, Chief Fire Officer, County Durham and Darlington Fire & Rescue Service, Chair of the Local Resilience Forum.